 - Low sperm counts, depending on severity, are treated first by correcting infection.
 In severe cases, the husband is referred for additional treatment by a urologist.

-- Endometriosis or pelvic scar tissue due to infection or previous surgery, are treated first by laparoscopic laser surgery.
+- Endometriosis or pelvic scar tissue due to infection or previous surgery may be treated laparoscopic laser surgery.
 Medical treatment is prescribed for some endometriosis.

-- If fallopian tubes are open, we allow patients time to conceive before considering major surgery.
+- If fallopian tubes are open, we allow patients time to conceive before considering more advanced procedures.

-Finally, when other treatment has failed to result in pregnancy, we recommend assisted reproductive technologies (ART).
+Finally, when other treatments have failed to result in pregnancy, we recommend assisted reproductive technologies (ART).
 We believe that individualizing treatment for each couple is needed, rather than using one treatment for all.
-Our 1996-98 continuing or delivered pregnancy rate per embryo transfer in all ages was 29.3%.